HomeComparisons › Costing & Finance

 Quick verdict

 The myth says a monthly physical inventory is enough to control food cost.
-The reality is that this myth costs the average restaurant 4 to 8 points of food cost lost in shrinkage nobody sees until closing.
-In the audits Diego F. Parra runs for Masterestaurant, restaurants that switch to weekly cycle counting —2 or 3 categories per week instead of the entire inventory once a month— cut shrinkage from 8%-10% to 2%-3% in 90 days, recovering an average of $1,800 USD a month in a 60-seat location.
-If your food cost is above the recommended 32% maximum, check your counting frequency before touching the menu.
+The reality is that the myth costs an average restaurant 4 to 8 points of food cost lost to shrinkage nobody sees until closing.
+In the audits Diego F. Parra runs for Masterestaurant, restaurants that migrate to weekly cycle counting (2 or 3 categories per week instead of the whole inventory once a month) cut shrinkage from 8%-10% to 2%-3% within 90 days and recover an average of $1,800 USD a month in a 60-seat venue.
+If your food cost exceeds the recommended 32% ceiling, review your counting frequency before touching the menu.

 Side-by-side comparison